gdbooks/3DCollisions/Chapter2/dynamic.md

 There are a few physics engines that seemingly never miss a collision.
 This is possible trough a method known as __Swept Volume__ intersection.
 The upside of this method is that it will always work.
 The downside is that it's prohibitavley expensive!

-(Generic) Swept volumes tend to be so expensive
+(Generic) Swept volumes tend to be so expensive few games can pull them off.
+So how do they work, and why are they so expensive?

+A swept volume will create new geometry (usually a mesh) that encloses the object before the update and after the update.
+It then tests this new mesh against the world, if the new mesh collides tunneling is tought to have occured.

+### More later